chonho/incubator-singa/rnn2.md

 ### RnnlmWordInputLayer

-This layer is responsible for using the input word records, obtain corresponding word vectors as its data.
-Then this layer passes its data to RnnlmInnerProductLayer above for processing.
+Using the input word records, this layer obtains corresponding word vectors as its data.
+Then, it passes the data to RnnlmInnerProductLayer above for further processing.

 #### Configuration
 In this layer, the length of each word vector needs to be configured.
 Besides, whether to use bias term during the training process should also be configured (See more in [job.proto][5]).